Use In Commerce For Trademarks or Service Marks (1(a))

 (2) on services [service mark] when it is used or displayed in the sale or advertising of services and the services are rendered in commerce, or the services are rendered in more than one State or in the United States and a foreign country and the person rendering the services is engaged in commerce in connection with the services.”

-Note: The proposed mark must be used properly to show actual use in commerce.
+Note: The proposed mark must Function as a Mark (be used properly) to show actual use in commerce.

 According to the Trademark Trial and Appeals Board Manual (TTAB), interstate or intrastate commerce is sufficient to show use in commerce.
 Corporate Document Services Inc. v.
 I.C.E.D.
 Management Inc., 48 USPQ2d 1477, 1479 (TTAB 1998).